ahadji05/Imaging2D_WLSQ/README.md

 The selection is done at run-time in the python script ***main.py*** according to the user's choice given as command line parameter.

-In example, to utilize the first library (CPU) the command is like:
+In example, to utilize the first library (CPU) the command is:

 - python main.py demo-data/velmod.csv demo-data/problemSetup.txt demo-data/seismicShots/ demo-result host

-*note the last parameter "host"
+*note the last parameter "host"*

-to use the second library (naive GPU implementation) replace "host" with "device", and to use the third replece with "device_revOp":
+to use the second library (naive GPU implementation) replace "host" with "device".
+To use the third replace "host" with "device_revOp", like this.

 -  python main.py demo-data/velmod.csv demo-data/problemSetup.txt demo-data/seismicShots/ demo-result device_revOp